billhails/CEKF/README.md

 or start at [`main.c`](src/main.c) where you can see it currently constructs some expressions manually, then gives them to the machine to evaluate.

 ### An aside on `amb`
-I should probably give at least a brief explaination of `amb` here, since it's somewhat the point of this little project. `amb` is short for
-"ambivalent" in the sense of "having more than one value", and is a way of doing non-deterministic programming.
+I should probably give at least a brief explaination of `amb` here, for those who don't know what it is, since it's somewhat the point of this little project. `amb` is short for "ambivalent" in the sense of "having more than one value", and is a way of doing non-deterministic programming.

 If you have a continuation passing style interpreter, then all control flow, both call and return, is always "forwards"